Frequently Asked Questions

 If the tree is located on City property and is dead, the City will remove it.

 As trees grow and develop they are not aware of property lines.
-The city doesn’t get involved in such private property issues.
-If a tree on your neighbor’s property is encroaching onto your property, or hanging over the property line, it’s best to first talk to your neighbor to work out a solution that is acceptable to both of you.
-Limbs that extend over your property line do not automatically warrant removal if it’s not causing interference.
-If you feel that the encroaching branches are a hazard you are within your rights to prune them as long as pruning is in accordance with ANSI A300 Standards.
+The City does not get involved in such private property issues.
+If a tree on your neighbor’s property is encroaching onto your property, or hanging over the property line, it is best to first talk to your neighbor to work out a solution that is acceptable to both of you.
+Limbs that extend over your property line do not automatically warrant removal if it is not causing interference.
+If you feel that the encroaching branches are a hazard, you are within your rights to prune them as long as pruning is in accordance with ANSI A300 Standards and such pruning does not cause harm (or substantial destruction) to the tree.

 A resident who wants to prune a parkway tree at their own expense may apply for a Forestry Right of Way Work Permit.
 If approved by the Forestry Division, pruning must be in accordance with ANSI standards and by a Certified Arborist.